 The only way to diagnose a cataract is to have an eye examination.
 Your eye doctor will examine the lens or do some tests to learn more about the structure and health of your eye.

 A comprehensive eye examination for cataracts usually includes: Visual acuity assessment test (VAT)—To assess distant vision.Slit lamp exam—To magnify the eye.

 Tonometry—To assess fluid pressure inside the eye.
 Increased pressure may be a sign of

 Dilated eye exam—To evaluate the lens and the structures of the back of the eye.

 For an early cataract, vision may be improved by using different eyeglasses, magnifying lenses, or stronger lighting.
 If these measures don't help, or if vision loss interferes with daily activities such as driving, reading, or watching TV, surgery is the only effective treatment.

-is almost never an emergency.
-Therefore, in most cases, waiting until you are ready to have cataract surgery will not harm your eye.
-However, your cataract will only get cloudier with time.
+involves waiting until you are ready to have to have it so that it doesn't harm your eye.
+While you wait, your cataract will get cloudier with time.

 Cataract surgery is almost always performed in one eye at a time.
 After the cloudy lens is removed, the eye surgeon places an intraocular lens (IOL) in its place.
 An IOL is a clear lens that requires no care and becomes a permanent part of your eye.

 After cataract surgery, most people need reading glasses or for distance vision.
 There is a relatively new option, multifocal intraocular lenses, which focus for both near and far distances in the same lens.
 Many who receive multifocal intraocular lenses may not need to wear glasses.